react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 }
 ```

 The return value can be a bool or an object.
-If your valiation is pass, return `true` explicitly.
-If your valiation is invalid, return following object instead:
+If your validation is pass, return `true` explicitly.
+If your validation is invalid, return following object instead:
 ```js
 {
   valid: false,